 Expect to be off from work for about seven days.
 Swelling and bruising are mild to moderate and peak at two to three days, then disappear rapidly over the next three weeks.
 You can resume many activities within the first week, and most by at least three weeks.
-Do not expect to look or feel great right after surgery.
-Even though the newer techniques reduce some post-operative discomforts, you may still experience some pain, burning, swelling, bleeding and temporary numbness.
 You may still feel stiff and sore for a few days.
+Even though the newer techniques reduce some post-operative discomforts, you may still experience some pain, burning, swelling, bleeding, and temporary numbness.
 It is normal to feel a bit anxious or depressed in the days or weeks following surgery.
-However, this feeling will subside as you begin to look and feel better.
-We will prescribe antibiotics to prevent infection.

 You can usually resume vigorous exercise after approximately four to six weeks.
-Scar care with my special techniques is very important after this surgery.
-We will show you exactly how to do it.
+Scar care with our techniques is imperative after this surgery, and we will show you exactly how to do it.
 If you are fit when you have this operation, you will recover much more quickly than if you are out of shape.

-- After a mastectomy (breast removal) or operations of the axilla lymph nodes.
+- After a mastectomy (breast removal) or removal of an axillary lymph node.

 - Multiple infections of the sweat glands may contraindicate brachioplasty.

-- If you have experienced healing problems with any past surgical treatments or if you are prone to keloids (red, angry, raised) scars, your scars could be very visible.
+- If you have experienced healing problems with any past surgical treatments or if you are prone to keloids (red, angry, raised) scars.

 - If you develop a cold or an infection of any kind, especially a skin infection, your surgery may have to be postponed.